rishabh3198/PCA/README.md

 * Get the dev version from github: `devtools::install_github("rishabh3198/PCA")`

 While installing it will ask,
-* Enter one or more numbers separated by spaces, or an empty line to cancel
+->Enter one or more numbers separated by spaces, or an empty line to cancel
   1:

 Enter the number corresponding to None in answer and the package installation will continues.